PennyLaneAI/pennylane-orquestra/doc/index.rst

   :end-before: header-end-inclusion-marker-do-not-remove

-Once the PennyLane-Orquestra plugin is installed, the the Qiskit devices can be accessed straightaway in PennyLane, without the need to import new packages.
+Once the PennyLane-Orquestra plugin is installed, multiple devices offered by Orquestra can be accessed straightaway in PennyLane, without the need to import new packages.

 Devices
 ~~~~~~~

-Currently, there are three different devices available:
+There are four different devices available:

 .. devicegalleryitem::
     :name: 'orquestra.forest'